-If you meet all the conditions to access subsidized housing, you should register with the following public landlords: SFIDP (Secrétariat des Fondations Immobilière de Droit Public) and Gérance immobilière municipale (GIM).
+If you meet all the conditions to access subsidized housing, Once you have been resident in Geneva for two years, you should register with the following public landlords: SFIDP (Secrétariat des Fondations Immobilière de Droit Public) and Gérance immobilière municipale (GIM).

-You should also make a request for housing benefit to the cantonal office for housing and land-use planning (Office cantonal du logement et de la planification foncière) upon presentation of the housing certificate issued by the Hospice général.
+You should also make a request for housing benefit to the cantonal office for housing and landuse planning (Office cantonal du logement et de la planification foncière) upon presentation of the housing certificate issued by the Hospice général.